lnarbona/lnarbona.github.io/README.md

-# Desciptive analysis from PANGLOSS data
+# Desciptive analysis from The Pangloss Collection data

 The aim of this project was to do a descriptive analysis of the linguistic data acquired in the [Pangloss Collection](https://pangloss.cnrs.fr/index_en.htm "PANGLOSS website"), to be able to create a tool that would group all glosses by type.